bkshepherd/DaisySeedProjects/Software/GuitarPedal/README.md

 ### 6. Enjoy!!!

+## Using pre-compiled releases

+1. Download the .zip for the hardware variant you have built from the latest release https://github.com/bkshepherd/DaisySeedProjects/releases
+1. Unzip it so that you have a guitarpedal.bin
+1. Follow the instructions on https://electro-smith.github.io/Programmer/
+   - Once connected, select the file with the `Or select a file from your computer` option
+   - Click Advanced -> Flash Bootloader Image

 ## Software Updates

 ### Software Update - November 2024

 1. New Effect Modules:
    - Compressor
    - Chromatic Tuner
    - Looper
    - Pitch Shifter (similar to digitech drop/ricochet)
 2. Fixes to tap tempo across several effects
 3. Quick-switch to tuner by press-and-hold bypass switch
 4. Allow effects to utilize alternate footswitch (looper, pitch shifter)